-US to set up quarantine facility in Kenya for Americans exposed to Ebola
+U.S. to build Ebola quarantine facility in Kenya for exposed Americans

-The Trump administration is preparing to set up a quarantine and treatment facility in Kenya for Americans exposed to or infected with Ebola during the outbreak in the Democratic Republic of the Congo.
-U.S. public health officers are expected to be deployed to staff the potential facility.
+The Trump administration is planning to establish a quarantine and treatment facility in Kenya for U.S. citizens exposed to or infected with Ebola during the escalating outbreak in the Democratic Republic of the Congo.
+White House officials confirmed the facility is intended for those exposed to the virus, noting that the U.S. will not be transporting individuals who develop symptoms back to the United States.

-The United States and Kenya are currently in talks to create the center, although Kenya has not yet approved the plan.
-Sources indicate that Kenya wants the facility to be open to all nationalities.
+Kenya is currently in talks with the U.S. regarding this health cooperation, though the Kenyan government has not yet approved the plan.
+Sources indicate that Kenya wants the facility to be open to all nationalities, and the project has faced fierce opposition from Kenyan medical groups.

-Some experts have criticized the White House approach, arguing that not allowing Americans to return to the U.S. hurts treatment efforts.
+The decision to treat Americans abroad has drawn criticism from some experts, who argue that not allowing citizens to return to the U.S. hurts treatment efforts.
 One expert described the plans as a dramatic abdication of what the government owes its own citizens.

 U.S. to build quarantine facility in Kenya for Ebola-exposed Americans